oliverjam/node-file-server/README.md

 ## MIME types

-Multipurpose Internet Mail Extensions (MIME type) is a standard that determines what format a file is.
+Multipurpose Internet Mail Extensions (or MIME type) is a standard that determines what format a file is.
 You've encountered them already in the `content-type` HTTP header (like `"application/json"` or `"text/html"`).

 MIME types are structured as `generic/specific`.
 For example `text/plain`, `text/html` and `text/css` are all kinds of text file, whereas `image/png` and `image/jpeg` are kinds of image file.